Health Science Campus Graduate Student Handbook 2012-2013

 - This procedure may be used for only two courses.

 Audited courses do not count for full-time enrollment or receive a grade.
 Such courses may be added to the maximum full schedule of a student.

 UT Residency Requirement for Degree (top of page)

-Students must complete a minimum of two-thirds of the total credit requirements at the University of Toledo with the exception for the requirements for the MPH degree.
+Students must complete a minimum of two-thirds of the total credit requirements at the University of Toledo except for the requirements for the MPH degree.

 Transfer of Credit (top of page)

-Some graduate credit earned in College of Graduate Studies at other institutions may be transferred to UT with the following provisions:
+Some graduate credit earned at other institutions may be transferred to UT with the following provisions: